Seahawks notes: Rosters likely cut to 80; preseason games eliminated; Quinton Dunbar cleared to travel to Seattle

 Things had been heading in this direction for a while now, with reports breaking Monday afternoon that the league had proposed that there be no preseason games after the league last week had hoped to at least play one or two.

-Various reports Tuesday stated the league and players have formally agreed that there will not be a preseason in 2020, with players contending the games presented an unnecessary health risk.
+Various reports Tuesday stated the league and players have formally agreed there will not be a preseason in 2020, with players contending the games presented an unnecessary health risk.

 That means the first time the public is scheduled to see the Seahawks in any game format is the regular-season opener Sept.
 13 against Atlanta.
 Seattle had been scheduled to open the preseason Aug.
 13 at home against the Las Vegas Raiders.